koniz-dev/stream-pulse/docs/api/video-api.md

 ## Overview

-StreamPulse sử dụng Video.js với HLS (HTTP Live Streaming) để phát video live stream.
-Không có REST API endpoints cho video streaming - tất cả được xử lý trực tiếp qua Video.js player.
+StreamPulse uses Video.js with HLS (HTTP Live Streaming) to play live stream videos.
+There are no REST API endpoints for video streaming - everything is handled directly through the Video.js player.

 ## Video Player Configuration